The Universal Translator

 September 5, 2019

-It is then clear that nuclear fusion based power would be the holy grail for which our problems with regards to global warming would be largely solved due to that fact that it could potentially generate huge amounts of power.
-The fact remains that we are not there yet, in fact it was only in August 2013 that NIF (National Ignition Facility, which is located in California in the United States) was able to generate fusion power with a net energy gain.
-Actual controlled releases of fusion power were first made in 1991 by Joint European Torus in England.
+It is then clear that nuclear fusion based power would be the holy grail for which our problems with regards to energy needs would be largely solved due to that fact that it could potentially generate huge amounts of power.
+The fact remains that we are not there yet, in fact it was only in August 2013 that the NIF (National Ignition Facility, which is located in California in the United States) was able to generate fusion power with a net energy gain.
+Actual controlled releases of fusion power were first made in 1991 in England.

 Do you like the fact that computers, smartphones and other electronic devices are doubling in speed every 18 months?
 Be Prepared to be disappointed as Moore’s Law is coming to an end soon, and with it the speed improvements that we have been accustomed to our whole lives.
 In fact, it is plausible that computers purchased in the year 2020 (or a few years later) could be the fastest (in terms of high end computers) in the history of the human race for decades to come.

 The End of Moore’s law will occur as early as 2020 and definitely within the 2020’s.
 This is due to the fact that transistors can only be so small, and as noticed by physicist Michio Kaku, once you reach 30 atoms across in terms of transistor etching Quantum Theory kicks in and soon electrons will leak out of wires.
 Upon some further research, I found out that Moore’s Law has actually ceased in terms of further frequency in MHZ (more commonly in GHZ for modern computing purposes) since 2005.
 Transistors in terms of microprocessor trends will stagnate in growth sometime in the 2020’s as well.